-Volcán Irazú is an active volcano in Cartago province, Costa Rica, situated in the Cordillera Central at an elevation of 3,432 m (11,260 ft) above the sea level.
+Volcán Irazú is an active volcano located in Cartago province, in Costa Rica.
+It is the tallest volcano in the country.
+To the south of the volcano a road climbs up to 3.366m (11,043ft) above the sea level.

-Carretera 606 is a narrow and winding road located in mountainous northwestern Costa Rica.
-The road is 53.0 km long.
+Carretera 606 is a winding road located in mountainous northwestern Costa Rica.
+The road is 53 km (32 miles) long.